nekell3r/nekell3r/README.md

 ## About

-Second-year student at the Faculty of Computer Science and Applied Mathematics.
+Student at the Faculty of Computer Science and Applied Mathematics.
 Focused on rapid career development, building wealth, and personal happiness.

 ---